HaxeFlixel/flixel-docs/documentation/00_getting_started/05-visual-studio-code.html.md

 flixel configure . -ide vscode
 ```

-You can also use this to configure an entire directory or projects, like flixel-demos:
+You can also use this to configure an entire directory of projects, like flixel-demos:

 ```
 flixel configure C:\HaxeToolkit\haxe\lib\flixel-demos\git -ide vscode